CBGOUS/T2D-HTN-analysys/data/0_README.txt

 Contributors: Simon Rayner.
-Kind of data: Publication data from Pubmed database (https://pubmed.ncbi.nlm.nih.gov/about/)(February 2023)
+Kind of data: Publication data from Pubmed database (https://pubmed.ncbi.nlm.nih.gov/about/)(February 2023).
+Selection: Search terms "(ethiopia) AND (data*) AND ((type 2 diabetes) OR hypertension OR T2D OR HTN)" which gave 853 results.
+The result was manually curated to select the entries that had dataset availability, resulting in 105 manuscripts.